-This section provides resources and tools to measure the prevalence, spread and impact of diseases in animals.
-You can also find links to selected data sources and relevant reports.
+This section provides information and resources to measure the prevalence and impact of diseases in food animals and for prioritization among diseases.
+You can also access selected data sources and relevant reports.

-Diseases are one of the key constraints to animal productivity and use of antibiotics is often the treatment of choice without proper prior diagnosis.
-Therefore understanding which diseases are highly prevalent or lead farmers to decide to use antibiotics helps to design interventions for prevention and with that remove an important driver of antibiotic consumption in animal production.
+Diseases are one of the key constraints to animal productivity and antibiotics are often the treatment of choice without proper prior diagnosis.
+Understanding which diseases are highly prevalent or lead farmers to decide to use antibiotics helps to design interventions for prevention and with that remove an important driver of antibiotic consumption in animal production.

 Mapping key diseases

 There are different methods to learn which the key diseases are in a specific location or production system: